Concerted metalation deprotonation: Examples

 Reaction systems that are less efficient or entirely inactive in the absence of carboxylate acids and bases are likely to occur through a concerted metalation protonation reaction pathway.
 An example of such a reaction with an sp^{3} C–H bond that was reported in 2007 by Keith Fagnou and coworkers is an intramolecular cyclization that uses a palladium catalyst.

 A notable example of a reaction that is catalyzed by ruthenium in which directed metalation occurs through CMD was reported by Igor Larossa and coworkers in 2018.
 The ruthenium catalyst is functional group tolerant and enables the late stage synthesis of pharmaceutically relevant biaryls.

 Importance of carboxylate

 Many C–H activation reactions, particularly those involving late transition metals, require carboxylate or carbonate bases.
 The need for this reaction component often suggests the occurrence of a CMD pathway.
 However, in order to be classified as CMD, the transition state does not need to involve the carboxylate as a ligand on the metal.
 Common sources of carboxylate include pivalate, acetate, and benzoate.

+Base Assisted Concerted Metalation Deprotonation (bCMD)

+In C–H activation reactions that lack a deprotonating ligand on the metal catalyst, a base-assisted CMD pathway can operate via straightforward acid–base chemistry, as demonstrated by Ajitha through DFT studies.
+In this base-assisted CMD mechanism, while the metal center anchors (coordinates) the substrate, the C–H bond cleavage occurs via deprotonation by a suitable external base present in the reaction medium, rather than by a deprotonating ligand bound to the catalyst as proposed in Fagnou’s CMD pathway.